- General Examination FAQs

 You will select an available appointment with the testing vendor directly.
 After you have scheduled an appointment, you will receive a confirmation email which includes the location of the test centre where you are scheduled.
 You may reconfirm the test centre location at any time using the testing vendor’s website.

-In 2024, candidates testing in English may have the option to take the examination at home or other location via Live Remote Proctoring (LRP).
-Please check here to learn more.
+In 2026, candidates testing in English (in April and September) or Spanish (September only) may have the option to take the examination at home or other location via Live Remote Proctoring (LRP).
+Please check here to learn more about LRP in English, or check here to learn more about LRP in Spanish.

 4. How do I schedule my appointment at a testing centre?

-IBLCE will send you an Examination Authorisation Email with detailed information about the scheduling process, including a link to the Prometric webpage where you can schedule your appointment online.
-For some candidates, scheduling will need to be conducted by phone, so please consult your Examination Authorisation Email for specific instructions.
-Before you schedule your examination appointment, please review IBLCE’s Examination Day Notice and contact your IBLCE location with any questions.
+We will send you an Examination Authorisation Email with detailed information about the scheduling process, including a link to the Prometric webpage where you can schedule your appointment online.
+Before you schedule your examination appointment, please review the Examination Day Notice and contact your regional location with any questions.

 You will need to have your eligibility number (provided in the authorisation email) available at the time of scheduling.